EttusResearch/uhd/fpga/docs/usrp3/build_instructions.md

 - N320_HG: 1GigE on SFP0, 10GigE on SFP1
 - N320_XG: 10GigE on both SFP+ ports
 - N320_XQ: White Rabbit on SFP0, 10 GigE on QSFP0 and QSFP1
 - N320_WX: White Rabbit on SFP0, 10GigE on SFP1
+- N320_AA: Aurora on SFP+ Port0, Aurora on SFP+ Port1

 For the N320 targets see also the N320 manual page on the UHD manual.